 First, let me remind you that you are already blessed.
-As a believer the fact that Jesus has redeemed us with His blood, bought us out of darkness into His marvelous light, and has granted us eternal life, is the greatest blessing anyone could have.
-Not to mention, we have every spiritual blessing at our disposal (Eph 1:3).
+As a believer, the fact that Jesus has redeemed us with His blood, brought us out of darkness into His marvelous light, and has granted us eternal life, is the greatest blessing anyone could have.
+Not to mention, we have every spiritual blessing at our disposal (Ephesians 1:3).

-Lastly, I want to share how we can access all the blessings that God has for us.
-Here are three ways to be blessed by God...
+Lastly, I want to share how we can access all the blessings that God has for us.3 ways to be blessed by God...
 Click To Tweet

 #2- Get godly counsel– I’m convinced that we often experience hardship in our lives because of the advice we get from our friends/family.
-Although our loved ones mean well, the Bible teaches us not to take advice from ungodly people, sinners (Ps 1:1).
-There is a difference between wisdom of the world, and godly wisdom, and as Christians we need to seek counsel from believers who can share wisdom found in the Word, not people’s opinions or personal beliefs that go against Scripture.
+Although our loved ones mean well, the Bible teaches us not to take advice from ungodly people, sinners (Psalms 1:1).
+There is a difference between the wisdom of the world and godly wisdom, and as Christians, we need to seek counsel from believers who can share wisdom found in the Word, not people’s opinions or personal beliefs that go against Scripture.
 God says if we want to be blessed, stay clear of non-Biblical advice.

 #3- Meditate on the Word of God– In Psalms 1, God tells us what not to do (take advice from ungodly) to be blessed, but He then tells us what to do to be blessed, “meditate on His Word day and night”.
 He then continues to tell us that when we meditate on His Word, focus our hearts and minds on Him throughout our day, and make Him the center of our attention, then we will have fruitful and flourishing godly lives (Psalms 1:2-3).

 The more we grow in our intimacy and personal relationship with Jesus, the less we will desire the temporary things of this world.
 Our hearts will become invested in the Kingdom of God, knowing that we will receive all the treasures that we have stored up for ourselves in Heaven (Matthew 6:20).